What is Vulnerability Assessment ?

 1. Network Vulnerability Assessment

-A network vulnerability assessment focuses on identifying security flaws in an organization's network infrastructure, such as routers, switches, firewalls, and servers.
-The goal is to discover vulnerabilities that could allow unauthorized access or other types of cyberattacks, such as denial of service (DoS), man-in-the-middle (MITM) attacks, or network breaches.
+A network vulnerability assessment focuses on identifying security flaws in companies network infrastructure, including routers, switches, firewalls, ports and servers.
+The main aim is to uncover vulnerabilities that could lead to unauthorized access or other cyber threats, like denial of service (DoS) attacks, man-in-the-middle (MITM) incidents, or network breaches.

 Common tools: Nessus, OpenVAS, Nexpose.